-Option and Description Pros (+) Cons (-) Hybrid - Networking with Same benefits as Networking Same risks as Networking option; both virtual and some In- option but adds in-person Some increased costs due to in-person travel person training: this would entail creating the bulk of the training material to be presented in an online format with testing by module, as well as both a set regional training schedule, and on- demand training.
-In-person training would be provided for field applications. training for both field applications in regional settings, and to groups willing to sponsor more personal training; This approach may naturally evolve from the Distributed Network. and logistical support.
-Joint Sponsorship with other stakeholder organizations: others already may have a prominent role in water resource management and development of environmental flow/level models and methods.
+Option and Description Pros (+) Cons (-) Joint Sponsorship with Other Stakeholder Organizations: others already may have a prominent role in water resource management and development of instream flow/water level models and methods.
 Builds on and enhances existing platforms of environmental flow/level training and strategies; Consolidates separate training modules so that training opportunities can be more comprehensive.
 Requires strong relationship and shared vision between parties; unless this already exists, this would take time to develop; Increased complexity in defining roles and responsibilities and curricula development.